 There is an art to negotiation, a risk taken by turning down an offer and countering for more.
-You may end up turning down an offer you believe is fair and possibly acceptable, for the prospect of a better price.
+You may end up turning down an offer you believe is fair for the prospect of a better price.

-I keep most of my names at Sedo and over the years I have had my fair share of negotiations go the way I wanted.
+I kept most of my names at Sedo and over the years I have had my fair share of negotiations go the way I wanted.
 There have also been deals that didn’t happen.

 I currently have one now that is a no go.
-The min offer I had set was $500, this is for a brandable that for whatever reason has gotten a lot of offers over the years, but all lowballs.
+The min offer I had set was $500 for a brandable that for whatever reason has gotten a lot of offers over the years, but all low ball

 So I counter the $500 at $2,000 nothing crazy, this name doesn’t mean a lot to me, acquired cheap for $5 in 2012 as a closeout at GoDaddy auctions.